482-932-csce-capstone-sp-2019/running/README.md

-# running
-## Pace-ify: An Assistive Running System with Haptic and Aural Feedback
+# Pace-ify: An Assistive Running System with Haptic and Aural Feedback